We compare QQQ vs VOO:

 Here are the top 10 holdings for VOO:

-Vanguard’s VOO is largely made up of Microsoft, Apple, Alphabet, Amazon, and Tesla and provides exposure to over 500 other stocks.
+Vanguard’s VOO comprises Microsoft, Apple, Alphabet, Amazon, and Berkshire and provides exposure to over 500 other stocks.

 No Minimum Investment